IT and digital channel to lay out business opportunities at CRN Kickstarter report launch in Sydney on February 28

 On stage on Tuesday to help unpack channel opportunities will be the CEO of a major IT solution provider, the leader of a professional services consultancy, cyber risk services providers, a digital consultant, an MSP marketer, MSP analyst, and security and MSP solution vendors.

-Over a hot breakfast, guests will hear these people briefly touch on spending drivers and how technology partners are positioning to benefit in five key areas:
+Over breakfast, guests will hear these people briefly touch on spending drivers and how technology partners are positioning to benefit in five key areas:

 - The outlook for MSPs